 While I liked the general tenor of the book, I found its overall structure rather disjointed and hared to follow.
 I think the reason for this is that Foer tries to do too much with the book and ends up not doing enough.
 This stems in large part from Foer’s desire to be as accommodating as possible to his carnivorously inclined readers.

-Another contributing factor to this is Foer’s bringing in to the book elements of the origins of our meat eating habits.
+Another contributing factor to this is Foer’s bringing into Eating Animals. elements of the origins of our meat eating habits.
 These to me, are the weakest part of the book for he fails to address these questions in any depth.
 He often introduces one of these subjects only to almost immediately veer off into another discussion on factory farming and meat production.
 More detail on the cultural aspects of our meat eating habits would be very welcome.
-As well a more structured look at the relationships between us and the animals we eat would make the book better.
+As well a more structured look at the relationships between us and the animals we eat would make the book better

 To his credit Foer is very sensitive to the people that he meets along the way, whether they be part of the factory farm, food producing movement, adamantly opposed to it, or caught somewhere in-between.
 The stories these individuals tell enable the reader to get a real strong sense of the many nuances that are involved in the production and consumption of meat products.